-The hybrid aspect of the design can be found in how Meze and Rinaro have arranged the magnets either side of the diaphragm.
-The symmetrical placement of the neodymium magnets either side is to maximize the efficiency of the isodynamic magnetic field.
+The hybrid aspect of the design can be found in how Meze and Rinaro arranged the magnets on either side of the diaphragm.
+The symmetrical placement of the neodymium magnets on either side is to maximize the efficiency of the isodynamic magnetic field.

 Ideally, the diaphragm will operate in a uniform and consistent manner as a result.
 This is critical given the dual trace design of the diaphragm for both lows and highs.

 The Empyrean also has a few tricks up its sleeve beyond the core driver design that has a huge effect on its core signature.

 For example, the detachable pads on the Empyrean, in both leather and Alcantara contain an isodynamic magnetic alignment system that forms part of the final tuning and performance of the hybrid diaphragm rather than just providing the usual seal and comfort.

 The Rinaro CEO, Pavlo Shymanovych, explained to me during CanJam Singapore 2018 that patented ferromagnetic plates channel the demagnetizing field back into the driver increasing efficiency by 1db or 12% and deflecting 95% of stray fields away from the head.

 The differing materials also naturally adjust the sound beyond the technical aspect of the magnets at the base.
 The change is not subtle either and I suspect there will be quite a few who prefer one pad over the other.